-Regarding the 330 bearing call, the Williamtown ATCO does not remember making this call nor consciously observing the PPI but suggests if he did make the call then he would have done so with an information source i.e. radar observation^[21].
+Regarding the 330 bearing call, the Williamtown ATCO does not remember making this call nor consciously observing the PPI but suggests if he did make the call then he would have obtained positional information from the PPI^[21].

 Even if the Williamtown ATCO did not make the 330 bearing call the important point is that someone did and they were highly likely talking of VH-MDX.
 It is also possible that the 330 call was made by a Sydney ATCO based on observed position on Sydney ATC radar.